History of Quinceañera

 What used to be a Mexican festival has been adopted by other countries in South America, and the tradition has been carried into the U.S. where as the years go by, the celebrations become grander and richer

-Adding a Photo shoot session before the special day, has become a custom in order to make a Quinceañera's Beautiful 20x30 Portrait to be display at the reception.
+Adding a Photo shoot session before the special day, has become a tradition in order to make a Quinceañera's Beautiful Portrait to be display at the reception.